 - 7.1 Concerns and confidential comments are to be recorded in Pro Monitor.
-These comments can be related to safeguarding or other issues, the safeguarding comments automatically get sent to the safeguarding team to pick up, in the same way they do if issues are reported via the safeguarding email. - 7.2 Recording is a tool of professional accountability and is central to safeguarding and protecting students.
+These comments can be related to safeguarding or other issues, the safeguarding comments automatically get sent to the safeguarding team to pick up, in the same way they do if issues are reported via the safeguarding email.
+Safeguarding cases and concerns are logged on My Concern: these are monitored and referrals to Children's Social care, Child Protection Conferences and any other relevant documentation relating to the safeguarding concern are recorded here and are held confidentially and separately from the learners' other records - 7.2 Recording is a tool of professional accountability and is central to safeguarding and protecting students.
 It is not always possible to know whether a small or vague concern held today may increase as the days or weeks pass and later form the substance of a child or vulnerable adult protection referral.
-For this reason, it is vital that concerns are recorded accurately so that they can be monitored and emerging patterns noticed.
+For this reason, it is vital that concerns are recorded accurately so that they can be monitored and emerging patterns noticed. - 7.3 If a student discloses that they have been subjected to abuse to any staff member, the staff member must follow the agreed protocol as outlined in Appendix 2, 3 and 6.
+The Designated person or a nominated officer will then respond within an hour, confirm the next steps and if necessary make a referral to the appropriate agency e.g. Children's Social Care in the student's home borough.

-- 6.3 If a student discloses that they have been subjected to abuse to any staff member, the staff member must follow the agreed protocol as outlined in Appendix 2, 3 and 6.
-The Designated person or a nominated officer will then respond within an hour, confirm the next steps and if necessary make a referral to the appropriate agency e.g. Children's Social Care in the student's home borough. - 7.4 Where a student is transferring to another college or establishment, the College's Operational Designated Safeguarding Lead should liaise with the college or establishment and forward them copies of the student's safeguarding records. - 7.5 Student's under 16 years' old who are enrolled at Schools or other organisations are, in normal circumstances, also subject to the policy of the referring organisation, however, in urgent situations the College safeguarding staff will contact external agencies without delay and then coordinate with the sending institution.
+- 7.4 Where a student is transferring to another college or establishment, the College's Designated Safeguarding Lead should liaise with the college or establishment and forward them copies of the student's safeguarding records. - 7.5 Student's under 16 years' old who are enrolled at Schools or other organisations are, in normal circumstances, also subject to the policy of the referring organisation, however, in urgent situations the College safeguarding staff will contact external agencies without delay and then coordinate with the sending institution.